biterbilen/redditonomy/README.md

 subcultures on a week-by-week basis

 ## Data

 Reddit comments are available as bz2 compressed files through [archive.org](https://archive.org) broken down by year from its inception in 2007 to 2015.

 The volume of comments has increased over the years from ~100MBs/month in 2007 to ~30GBs/month, yielding approximately 1TB of uncompressed JSON data.
+This is approximately 1.5B comments.
 The data is a list of documents containing key, value pairs such as:

 Key | Value Type
 ----| ----------
-parent_id | str
 created_utc | int (utc)
-controversiality | int
-distinguished | null
-subreddit_id | str
 id | str
-downs | int
 score | int
 author | str
 body | str
-gilded | int
-author_flair_text | str
 subreddit | str
 name | str